stunpayne/stripe-connect-integration/README.md

 The major issue with this page is that there was no clear call to action.
 Coloring the 'Get Started' and 'Find a Partner' buttons differently might make the call more explicit.
 I selected Platform or Marketplace and went ahead.
 Upon doing that, I was taken to the home page where I was shown this:
 <img width="1370" alt="Screen Shot 2021-04-02 at 6 50 00 PM" src="https://user-images.githubusercontent.com/13269259/113461916-3c64d600-93e4-11eb-8656-a29cecdd98b0.png">
 This is very relevant information.
-In case this would have been shown earlier, I would have known exactly which Stripe product to use (Connect) and where to start.
+In case this was shown earlier, I would have known exactly which Stripe product to use (Connect) and where to start.
 This will eliminate the step of finding the right documentation on my own.
 Additionally, it will reduce one pre-requisite in the documentation which gives the user the impression of reduced setup work.
 In light of this, I think that registering the platform should be done the first time the user lands on the dashboard.

 Prereq #2 - Activate your account
 This flow was smooth overall.
 I particularly liked the explanatory messages for some fields that showed up on the side.
+These messages appeared for exactly the fields that are less common knowledge.
 <img width="739" alt="Screen Shot 2021-04-02 at 6 57 49 PM" src="https://user-images.githubusercontent.com/13269259/113462195-54892500-93e5-11eb-8de3-87243b592abd.png">

 After completing Step 2, the message on the home page was back to the default "Explore docs" one, leading to an inconsistent experience.
 As a user, I would expect to see the Connect docs link everytime once I've registered my platform.